xzhang03/NidaqGUI/README.md

 Please find the original depository at https://github.com/asugden/nidaqgui

 ## Basic Idea
 A Matlab UI is used to designate filename and start/stop, as well as to specify experiment modes and structures to a microcontroller (see below).
-The microcontroller actually takes care the actual operation of the experiment.
+The microcontroller takes care the actual operation of the experiment.

 ###### Functions:
   **Legacy**: UI specifies the start and the end of the camera-sync pulses, and camera pulse rate.
 Everything else is hard-coded.
 This is the simple version